Central New York: Media

 Major newspapers in the region include the Oneida Daily Dispatch, Syracuse Post-Standard, Auburn Citizen, Rome Daily Sentinel, Ithaca Journal, and Utica Observer-Dispatch.

 The region is served by several television stations based in Syracuse (including ABC affiliate WSYR-TV, NBC affiliate WSTM-TV, CBS affiliate WTVH, Fox affiliate WSYT and PBS member station WCNY-TV) and Utica (NBC/CBS affiliate WKTV, ABC affiliate WUTR and Fox TV affiliate WFXV).

 Speech patterns

 Central New York is near the eastern edge of the dialect region known as the Inland North, which stretches as far west as Wisconsin.
 The region is characterized by the shift in vowel pronunciations known as the Northern Cities Vowel Shift, although in recent decades the shift has begun to fade out among younger generations.

 Many Central New Yorkers pronounce words like elementary, documentary and complimentary with secondary stress on the -ary, so elementary becomes /ɛləˈmɛntˌɛri/, instead of the more widespread pronunciations of /ɛləˈmɛntəri/ and /ɛləˈmɛntri/.
 This feature is shared with the rest of Upstate New York.

-The word soda is used for soft drink in Central New York; this distinguishes it linguistically from Western New York, where pop is used.
+The word soda is used for "soft drink" in Central New York; this distinguishes it linguistically from Western New York, where pop is traditionally used.